raspberrypilearning/experimentai-project2/en/step_9.md

 --- task ---

-From the pull-down menu in the block choose New Message:
+From the pull-down menu in the block choose `New Message`:

 ![](images/classify_broadcast2.png)